 If you are both safety and environmentally conscious, you will want to shred private files and then recycle them.
 This keeps your information secure while also eliminating waste.
+So, can you put shredded paper in the recycling bin?
 Unfortunately, paper shreds that are placed in the recycling bin at home are not actually recycled.

 Why Can’t Shreds Be Recycled?